June-Skeeter/Module6_GEOS270/docs/Application_Part4.md

 Is the DA with the highest mean NDVI value the same as the DA with the greatest area of green vegetation?
 Y/N

 ### QA8
-Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis Green Veg Area Sum (Output from Method 2) on the Y-axis.
+Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis Green and Veg Area Sum (Output from Method 2) on the Y-axis.
 What is the R2 value?

 ### QA9
 The r2 score indicates Mean NDVI value is [Strong/Moderate/Weak] predictor of Green Veg Area.